alephium/www/src/content/news/the-leman-network-upgrade-is-live-f52c89b7dd6a/index.md

 #### Schnorr Signatures Support

-<a href="https://twitter.com/alephium/status/1638541074074578946" data-href="https://twitter.com/alephium/status/1638541074074578946">Schnorr Signatures</a> are a type of digital signature algorithm that was first proposed by Claus-Peter Schnorr in 1989.
+<a href="https://twitter.com/alephium/status/1638541074074578946" >Schnorr Signatures</a> are a type of digital signature algorithm that was first proposed by Claus-Peter Schnorr in 1989.
 They are similar in function to other digital signature algorithms, such as the widely used RSA and Elliptic Curve Digital Signature Algorithm (ECDSA), but have some advantages over those algorithms in terms of efficiency and security.

 Schnorr signatures can be used to create multisignature schemes, where multiple parties can jointly sign a transaction or message.
 This can be useful in situations where a group of people or organizations need to collectively authorize an action.